elyapardes/crypto-tracker/README.md

 There are 3 parts to this tracker:

-- The data fetcher
-- AWS DynamoDB
-- The backend service
+1. The data fetcher - this is a scheduled python script which makes async HTTP requests to Cryptowat.ch to get the latest prices for each currency pair

+2. AWS DynamoDB: This is a local version of DynamoDB.
+Data is structured as follows:
+  - currency pair as HASH key
+  - timestamp as RANGE key
+  - value has price

+23 The backend service: This is a Flask application which exposes REST endpoints.
+Some examples:
+  - latest price for currency pair: http://127.0.0.1:5000/service/v1/pair/btcusd
+  - last day's prices for currency pair: http://127.0.0.1:5000/service/v1/pair_last_dat/btcusd
+  - standard deviation for currency pair: http://127.0.0.1:5000/service/v1/std/btcusd
+  - rank several currency pairs: http://127.0.0.1:5000/service/v1/rank?pair=btcusd&pair=ethusd&pair=daiusd

 Some assumptions:

 - only bitfinex data was used
-- jobs are scheduled using time.sleep(60), so it's not perfectly scheduled once a minute.
+- jobs are scheduled using time.sleep(60), so it's not perfectly scheduled once a minute
--

 ## Next steps